hamid0740/Font-Downloader/README.md

   Bold
   ```
 ### Formats
-These formats will be inspected by the code:
+These font formats will be inspected by the code:
 ```
+eot
+otf (Speed 2)
+svg (Speed 2)
 ttf
 woff
 woff2
-eot
-svg (Speed 2)
 ```

 ## Output
-After the process finishes, there will be a folder in the same directory as the code file, including every font file downloaded.
+After the process finishes, there will be a folder in the same directory as the code file, including every font file downloaded in separated folders by their font format.
 There will also be a text file named `FONTNAME-Links.txt` that includes the link of all downloaded files.
 Another text file named `FONTNAME-Links-All.txt` exists, that contains every inspected link, even if not downloaded.
 This will help those who want to test the links manually using a download manager.